floscha/tonietools/README.md

 python -m pip install -e .
 ```

-When planning to commit to GitHub, activate pre-commit using `pre-commit install`.
+When planning to commit to GitHub, activate pre-commit with `pre-commit install`.

+To run the pre-commit hooks, use `pre-commit run --all-files`.